in4lio/ev3dev-c/README.md

 which wraps access to the EV3 hardware.

 The library also supports remote access to the EV3 brick over a network.
-So, if you configure WLAN on the brick, you can control the EV3 hardware from a remote computer, for example, running under Windows.
+So, if you [configure WLAN][ev3dev-net] on the brick, you can control the EV3 hardware from a remote computer, for example, running under Windows.

 ### GETTING STARTED